-I’ve laid out my walking food tours according to neighbourhoods.
-This was you can take each neighbourhood as a bit of a block and then build your own itinerary.
-Where relevant I have also included other key things to see in that area.
+I’ve laid out my walking food Baltimore tours according to neighbourhoods.
+This way you can take each Baltimore neighbourhood as a bit of a block and then build your own itinerary.
+Where relevant I have also included other key things to do in Baltimore in that area.

 Spend the rest of the morning/lunch exploring Mount Vernon.
 Visit the Washington Monument and the Peabody Institute.
 If you’re still feeling full add in the Walters Art Museum.

-Then move on to a late lunch at Mount Vernon Market Place.
-There are multiple marketplaces in Baltimore and this is one of the more modern options.
+Then move on to a late lunch at Mt Vernon Market Place.
+There are multiple city food marketplaces in Baltimore and Mt Vernon Marketplace one of the more modern options.
 There are 14 different traders and you can try everything from Korean bibimbap to poutine to Ethiopian coffee.

 Start your day with breakfast at the Blue Moon Café.
 Their signature dish is the Captain Crunch French Toast – be sure to order it with the berries and cream for a delicious breakfast and good pic for Instagram.
 Save your caffeine intake for the next stop.

-After your toast walk down to 3 Beans coffee.
-They roast their own beans and have excellent coffee.
-Once finished walk down to the American Visionary Art Museum for a quirky and unique museum experience and for some photo opportunities.
+After your Blue Moon Cafe french toast walk down to 3 Beans coffee.
+3 Beans roast their own beans and have excellent coffee.
+Once you have finished your coffee walk down to the American Visionary Art Museum for a quirky and unique museum experience and for some photo opportunities.

-Love taking photos?
-Check out my post on the 10 Most Instagrammable Baltimore Tourist Attractions.
+⇒ Love taking photos?
+Check out my post on the 10 Most Photogenic Baltimore Attractions.

-Very close by is the lovely Pitango which has outdoor seating on the harbour.
+Very close by in Fells Point is the lovely Pitango which has outdoor seating on the harbour.
 This is a perfect spot for a coffee and a sweet treat.

 Inbetween pierogis and coffee have a wander around the cute shopping streets of Fell’s Point.
-Then walk along the harbour to the National Aquarium which is fantastic and head in for a look around.
+Then walk along the harbour to the National Aquarium which is fantastic and head in for a look around this fantastic Baltimore attraction.